yahoo/state-space-tooling/README.md

 # State Space, Tooling

 This repository contains the operability tooling for the State Space reference implementation of the IAB PrivacyChain Technology Specification.
-It comprises loaders, dumpers and debugging machinery, nearly all of which are cli-oriented and script-kid focused.
+It comprises loaders, dumpers and debugging machinery, nearly all of which are command-line interface (cli-oriented) and script-kid focused.

 The main body of documentation for the State Space reference implementation of the IAB PrivacyChain Technology Specification can be found with the [packaging](https://github.com/yahoo/state-space-packaging]).
 The overview and administrative declarations herein are necessarily summary in nature.
 The declarations and definitions in the packaging area are complete and should be interpreted as superceding these when the two are in conflict.